PaoloP98/FlutterAutostartIntent/README.md

       url: git://github.com/PaoloP98/FlutterAutostartIntent
 ```

 Or clone this repository and put it in a project folder e.g. "plugins".
+Then, add the dependency to your package's pubspec.yaml file:

 ```
 autostart: